wnstn/winstonhearn-current/content/wrote/2020/a-benediction.md

 ---

 2019 was not what one might describe as "fun";
-any personal triumps happend in the midst of
+any personal triumps happened in the midst of

 —in spite of—